nordic-institute/X-Road/doc/terms_x-road_docs.md

 Operational responsibilities may be delegated, but governance control remains with the Governance Authority.

+### Governance

+Human-based system comprising directing, overseeing and accountability.

 ### Governance Framework

-Strategies, policies and decision-making structures through which Dataspace governance operates.
+Strategies, policies, decision-making structures and accountabilities through which the Dataspace Governance arrangements operate.

 ### Trust Framework